bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 Steve: 00:09:10

 Yeah.
-So I mean I'd say more generally, how does the LDK project pick its priorities, what it works on?
+I'd say more generally, how does the LDK project pick its priorities, what it works on?
 Two huge inputs.
 One, you already mentioned, users.
 And the users of LDK are other developers building apps and wallets.